pusher/libPusher/README.md

 You may want to implement the `pusher:connectionWillReconnect:afterDelay:` delegate method and keep track of the number of retry attempts and gradually back off your retry attempts by increasing the reconnect delay after a number of retry attempts have failed.
 This stops you from constantly trying to connect to Pusher while it is experience issues.

-## Credits

-PusherTouch uses the [ZTWebSocket](http://github.com/openresearch/zimt) library by [OpenResearch](http://github.com/openresearch), without which I probably wouldn't have got anywhere.

-For more information about Pusher, visit [the website](http://pusherapp.com).

 ## License

 All code is licensed under the MIT license.
 See the LICENSE file for more details.